ER-FIZKarlsruhe/fiz-oai-docker/README.md

 # Installation
 - Checkout this Git-Project onto docker-machine
 - Ensure if you have sudo all rights on the machine.
+- Set all Variables in configs/.env correctly
-- For installation execute the following command.
+- Execute the following command.
 It will prepare the folder structure and configuration for the application in the given OAI_INSTALL_DIRECTORY_ENV
-  - *host:/$> **sudo** ./install.sh OAI_INSTALL_DIRECTORY_ENV OAI_EXTERNAL_BACKEND_URL CASSANDRA_SUPERUSER_PASSWORD CASSANDRA_PASSWORD*
+  - *host:/$> **sudo** ./install.sh*
 - If you want to start with docker swarm, you have to set the environment with:
   - *host:/$> set -a; . /etc/environment; set +a;*

 - OAI_INSTALL_DIRECTORY_ENV must be an absolute path!
-- OAI_EXTERNAL_BACKEND_URL the base URL of the backend without path <protocol://hostname:port>, e.g "http://localhost:8080"  or "http://mydomain:80"
+- OAI_EXTERNAL_BACKEND_URL the base URL of the backend with path <protocol://hostname:port>/oai-backend, e.g "http://localhost:8080/oai-backend"  or "http://mydomain:80/oai-backend"
-- CASSANDRA_SUPERUSER_PASSWORD Password for the default-superuser with name "cassandra"
 - CASSANDRA_PASSWORD Password for the User "fizoaibackend"

 # Network-Strategies